Chief: 3 may have been hit by police in New Orleans shootout

-NEW ORLEANS (AP) — Three of five people wounded recently when a suspect opened fire on police in downtown New Orleans may have been hit by police returning fire.
+NEW ORLEANS (AP) — Three of five people wounded recently when a criminal suspect opened fire on police in downtown New Orleans may have been hit by officers shooting back, Police Superintendent Shaun Ferguson said Thursday.

 Video that shows the Feb.
-17 shootout unfolding from different angles was released Thursday, as Police Superintendent Shaun Ferguson briefed reporters.
-Ferguson said three victims may have been hit by police fire.
+17 shootout unfolding from different angles was released Thursday, as Ferguson briefed reporters.

-Ferguson says police had no choice but to fire to save themselves and others as robbery suspect Reginald Bursey shot at uniformed officers approaching him to question him.
-Bursey was killed.
+“At no point were our officers firing unless being fired at,” Ferguson said.

-Video shows two uniformed officers approaching a man who appears to reach for a weapon.
-A person behind one officer falls, apparently hit by Bursey’s gunfire before Bursey runs, still firing.
-More people fall after Bursey is pursued around a corner.
+Ferguson said police fired to save themselves and others as robbery suspect Reginald Bursey pulled a gun and shot at uniformed officers approaching him to question him.
+Bursey, who continued to fire as he ran, eventually was killed.

 Most Read Nation & World Stories